HypothesisWorks/hypothesis/hypothesis-python/tests/README.rst

     in ``test_direct_strategies.py``.
 Strategies with optional dependencies
     should go in ``hypothesis.extras``, and the tests in their own module (ie not in ``cover``).
-When you think you might be done, push and let Travis point out any failing tests or non-covered code!
+When you think you might be done, push and let the CI system point out any failing tests or non-covered code!

 **I've made some internal changes**
     That's not very specific - you should probably refer to the test-finding